-The College assesses impairment of all of its financial assets measured at cost or amortized cost.
+The College assesses impairment of all its financial assets measured at cost or amortized cost.
 The College groups assets for impairment testing when there are sufficient indicators of impairment.
 When there is an indication of impairment, the College determines whether it has resulted in a significant adverse change in the expected timing or amount of future cash flows during the year.

-If so, the College reduces the carrying amount of any impaired financial assets to the highest of: the present value of cash flows expected to be generated by holding the assets; the amount that could be realized by selling the assets; and the amount expected to be realized by exercising any rights to collateral held against those assets.
+The College reduces the carrying amount of any impaired financial assets to the highest of: the present value of cash flows expected to be generated by holding the assets; the amount that could be realized by selling the assets at the statement of financial position date; and the amount expected to be realized by exercising any rights to collateral held against those assets.
 Any impairment, which is not considered temporary, is included in current year excess of revenues over expenses.